biocsuwb/EnsembleFS-package/README.md

 ![Fig.3](https://github.com/biocsuwb/Images/blob/main/Scheme3.png?raw=true)
 Fig.3 The scheme for collection and integration of biological information about biomarkers.

-## Example data sets
-The RNA-sequencing data of tumor-adjacent normal tissues of lung adenocarcinoma cancer patients from The Cancer Genome Atlas database ([TCGA](https://www.cancer.gov/tcga)) was used.
-The preprocessing of data involved standard steps for RNA-Seq data.
-The log2 transformation was performed.
-Features with zero and near-zero (1%) variance across patients were removed.
-After preprocessing, the primary dataset contains 574 samples (59 normal and 515 tumors) described with 20172 differentially expressed genes (DEGs).
-This dataset includes highly correlated features, and the number of cancer samples is roughly ten times more than normal samples.
-For testing purposes, the number of molecular markers was limited to 2000 DEGs ranked by the highest difference in the gene expression level between tumor and normal tissues ([exampleData_TCGA_LUAD_2000.csv](https://github.com/biocsuwb/EnsembleFS-package/tree/main/data)).

 ## Install the development version from GitHub:

 ```r